DsTyM/json-to-bson-converter/README.md

 # JSON to BSON Converter

-Simple program to convert MongoDB JSON String to MongoDB BSON String.
+Simple Java / Maven program to convert MongoDB JSON String to MongoDB BSON String.
+You need Java 11 and Maven to run it.

 Simply put the MongoDB JSON Array into `./src/main/resources/jsonFile.json` file